 If you're coming from Windows 10, you'll be used to downloading and installing new applications from random websites.
 This practice is inherently unsafe.
 Unsigned, unverified applications distributed by one source creates the potential for supply chain attacks.

 Linux handles installing software differently.
 Ubuntu uses several repositories (servers) that contain packages (software and dependencies) audited by Canonical, Ubuntu developers, and the security team.
-Not all of the Ubuntu's repositories are audited by the Ubuntu team, however.
+Not all of Ubuntu's repositories are audited by the Ubuntu team, however.

 The Ubuntu repositories are set up in the following categories: